 Standard VI-13.
 Verification of premium audit accuracy and the proper application of rating factors.

-No work performed.
-This Standard is not covered in the scope of this examination because the Company does not write workers compensation insurance.
+No work was performed for this standard.
+This Standard is not covered in the scope of this examination because the Company does not write workers' compensation insurance.

 Standard VI-14.
 Verification of experience modification factors.